Code-Institute-Submissions/interactive-frontend-4/README.md

 I'm now checking that my code works too by simply `alert("hey!");` as the first line of my code.

+I want this testing section to be a journal of my debugging practices.
+I'm finding hard at the moment to debug with Jasmine.
+I'm using Chrome DevTools and https://developer.mozilla.org/ to find problem on my syntax.

 ### References